Guava (Psidium guajava L.) is one of the important commercialfruitsgrown in our country. It is a very popular and hardy fruit.

 3) The pH range above 7.5 may cause the possibility of neck diseases in Guava fields.

-1) At many places, guava is mainly propagated by seeds, but there is a lower variation found among the plants if so multiplied.
+At many places, guava is mainly propagated by seeds, but there is a lower variation found among the plants, so it is advisable to multiply by vegetative methods like veneer grafting, patch budding, air layering, etc.

-5) Air-layering is generally practiced in South India.
+c) Air-layeringis generally practiced in South India.

 Guava Planting ;